arackaf/simple-react-bootstrap/readme.md

 `"simple-react-bootstrap-navbar": "node_modules/simple-react-bootstrap-navbar/dist/NavBar.js",`

+There's also a minified version, if you don't already have some sort of bundling and minifying process.

-Static build file that can be loaded with a `script` tag isn't yet supported.
+Static build file that can be loaded with a `script` tag, with a `NavBar` global variable added, can be found at `node_modules/simple-react-bootstrap-navbar/dist/NavBarStaticBuild.min.js`

 # Usage